AngelKitty/IDA7.0/README.md

 ./installbuilder.sh
 ```

-The other operates are the same as Linux.
+Other steps or configurations are the same as Linux.

 ### Videos